abhishekagarwalnpl/QHAL-copy/specs/hal_features.rst

 in the future.
 Core HAL commands are mandatory and SHOULD be implemented for every system following the HAL specification.
 HAL command support will be conveyed through HAL metadata.
-Core commands MAY be extended in future with the introduction of new universal commands. asdfasd
+Core commands MAY be extended in future with the introduction of new universal commands.

 Control commands
 ----------------